Georgia Governor Polls 2022: Stacey Abrams fails to make headway, Brian Kemp leads comfortably over by 7 points

 Georgia Governor Polls: Observations and Insights

-- One of the main factors influencing the Georgia Governor election is the Crime Rate.
+- Another major issue influencing the Georgia Governor election is the Crime Rate.
 Brian Kemp is leading Stacey Abrams by 12 points on crime.
 He continued to tie Abrams to the issue of Defunding the police and recently questioned her choice to have private security.

 - Stacey Abrams is replying back to Kemp’s allegations of being anti-police, by calling out the Governor for being weak against Crime.
 In her recent campaign Ad titled ‘Truth’, she is quoted saying “Brian Kemp wants you to be afraid of me.
 Why?
 Because he thinks it will distract Georgians from the truth.”, further she pledges to support and finance Law enforcement officers if elected to the office.